poliorcetics/named-arguments-rfc/00-intro-summary.md

 This is my first attempt at an RFC, any feedback is welcome :).

 Named arguments have been proposed before, several times, in several forms.
 This document will list below some links found on this forum about them or in past RFCs.
-It will also try to review what exists in other programming languages before presenting its solution.
+It will also review what exists in other programming languages before presenting this RFC's solution.

 But first, some goals for this RFC: